MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-data-costs.md

 - *Archive tier*: You can use Azure Backup to store backup data, including long-term retention (LTR) backup data, according to the retention needs that your organization's compliance rules define.
 In most cases, the older backup data is rarely accessed and is stored only for compliance needs.
 Azure Backup supports the backup of LTR points in the [archive tier](/azure/backup/archive-tier-support), in addition to snapshots and the standard tier.

-**Storage solutions:** Azure has many storage solutions.
+**Optimizing storage solutions**: Azure has many storage solutions.
 They offer various features and capabilities to help optimize costs based on your specific requirements.
 Azure has guidance to help you [choose the right data store](/azure/architecture/guide/technology-choices/data-store-decision-tree).

 To choose the most suitable storage solution and configuration, it's important to assess your data access patterns, retention needs, and performance requirements.
 Regularly monitoring and optimizing your storage usage by using tools like Azure Advisor can help you further optimize costs.